Web Content Display

 ISHA: God, as Ruler.

-ISHWARA (or ISHWAR): Determinate Absolute.
-God as Existence endowed of all the most subtle attributes.
+ISHWAR: Determinate Absolute.
+God as Existence endowed with all the most subtle attributes.
+See also Saguna Brahma.

 ISHWARI MANDAL: Region of the Determinate Absolute.